Melissa A. Varao, Ph.D.

 - BUSS 497 Business and Hospitality Summer Internship

-Professor Melissa A. Varao is the Department Chair for Marketing and Management, the Program Director for Hospitality and Event Management, and an Assistant Professor.
+Professor Melissa A. Varao is the Department Chair for Marketing and Management, the Program Director for Hospitality and Event Management, and an Associate Professor.
 During her time at Lasell, Professor Varao has helped develop three new hospitality majors, a minor, and a Master’s degree concentration.
 In addition, she has created many strong industry partnerships in the Boston area for the benefit of the Hospitality and Event Management Program and its students.
 Professor Varao has also developed several new courses including HEM 214 Ecotourism, which includes a week-long service learning expedition for students to such locations as Belize and the Amazon rainforest in Brazil.
 She also held the position of Faculty Connected Learning Organizer for four years in which time she assisted faculty in course and project development related to Lasell’s Connected Learning philosophy and coordinated and executed the bi-annual Connected Learning Symposia.